ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

     ]
 }
 ```
-3. Select **next**
+3. Select **next**.
-4. enter a name for our policy
+4. Enter a name for our policy.
-5. Select **Create policy**
+5. Select **Create policy**.

-This will allow our Lambda function to get objects from S3 and put new ones there too.
-It also allows it to write to CloudWatch Logs to be able to better debug the function.
+This allows our Lambda function to get objects from S3 and add new ones there too.
+It also allows the Lambda function to write to CloudWatch Logs to be able to better debug the function.

-## Execution role
+### Execution role

-Since we now have a permission policy, we will create a role for our function with this permission set we just created.
+Since we now have a permission policy, we create a role for our function with the permission set we just created.

-1. Open the [Role page](https://console.aws.amazon.com/iam/home#/roles) and click **create role**
+1. Open the [Role page](https://console.aws.amazon.com/iam/home#/roles) and click **create role**.
-2. For trusted entity type select **AWS service** and for use case select **Lambda**
+2. For trusted entity type select **AWS service** and for use case select **Lambda**.
-3. For the Permission policy, search the permission we created in the previous step and select it.
+3. For the Permission policy, search the permission you created in the previous step and select it.
-4. Add a **name** for the Role
+4. Add a **name** for the Role.
-5. Create the Role
+5. Create the Role.

-## AWS Lambda
+### AWS Lambda

-Since we now have everything set up we need for our server function we will create our function that creates our thumbnails from the images which are uploaded to the S3 bucket.
+Now that everything is set up, we can get started with the lambda function.
+This function is called when new images are uploaded to the S3 bucket and generates thumbnails for the uploaded images.

-1. First open the [Function page](https://console.aws.amazon.com/lambda/home#/functions) and select **create**
+1. First open the [Function page](https://console.aws.amazon.com/lambda/home#/functions) and select **create**.
-2. Select **Author from scratch**
+2. Select **Author from scratch**.
-3. Enter a **name** for our function
+3. Enter a **name** for our function.
-4. Choose the runtime Node.js 22.x
+4. Choose the runtime **Node.js 22.x**.
-5. Select the Architecture x86.64
+5. Select the Architecture **x86.64**.
-6. Under change default execution role
+6. Under change default execution role:
-	- Select **use an existing role**
+	- Select **use an existing role**.
-	- For the existing role search for the previously create **execution role**
+	- For the existing role search for the previously create **execution role**.
-7. Select **Create function**
+7. Select **Create function**.

-Now that we have our function set up, we will create our function locally first and in the end upload it in the end.
+Now that the lambda function is created, we will implement our function locally and then upload it.
 So since we will use node for our function, lets initialize node.

 ```bash
 npm init -y
 ```

-To process our images and reupload them to the S3 storage, we will need to install 2 packages, **sharp** to process our images and **s3-client** to reupload it to S3.
+To process our images and reupload them to the S3 storage, we need to install 2 packages.
+The image processing package **sharp** and **s3-client** to reupload it to S3.

 ```bash
 npm install sharp
 npm install @aws-sdk/client-s3
 ```

 For our function we will create a **index.mjs** file.
 We use **.mjs** since we use ES modules.
-That's all the prerequisets done, now lets go through the code step by step.
+That's all the prerequisites we need, so lets go through the code step by step.

 First we will use the handler function, which gets called everytime lambda is invoked.